 Section 2 delineates different kinds of simulation models and inputs.
 Section 3 discusses the common assumption that all random inputs across a simulation model are independent of each other, and independent and stationary within themselves.
 Section 4 considers different ways in which observed data from the field might be used to represent randomness in a simulation model.
-Section 5 briefly discusses ways in which the underlying random numbers might be deployed to effect precise simulation results.
+Section 5 briefly discusses ways in which the underlying random numbers might be deployed to effect more precise simulation results.
 Finally, Section 6 draws some general conclusions.

-Some of these notions were discussed previously in Kelton (2001, 2006).
+Some of these notions were discussed previously in Kelton (2001, 2006), and this paper is an update of Kelton (2007).